 Do one of the following:

-In the invoked dialog, select the required environment and press OK.
+(Optional) In the invoked dialog, select the required environment and click OK.

 RubyMine will load the Rails console with the selected project SDK.

-Note that the Rails console can be launched on a remote SDK.
+Note that a console can be launched on a remote SDK.

 After you run the console for the first time, RubyMine creates the dedicated run configuration.
 If necessary, you can change the created configuration to provide additional options: change the environment, protect the database from changing data, and so on.
 For example, to use the